Courses may include

 This course introduces learners to essential concepts of planning and setting up a vineyard in Atlantic Canada.
 Students will also begin to develop essential skills in early vineyard preparation, such as site preparation, planting, trellis installation and maintenance, and basic pruning techniques.
 The course delivery will include a site design and evaluation project and observation of the characteristics of local vineyards, including the College’s teaching vineyard.
 Discussion and research will develop an appreciation of organic versus conventional approaches.
 Skills will be developed through hands-on practice in early season vineyard maintenance tasks and pruning methods.

-VITI 1105 - Canopy & Vineyard Health Management
+VITI 1105 - Canopy and Vineyard Health Management

 This course introduces canopy management, pest and disease control and vineyard nutrition.
 With intentional consideration to the growing season in Atlantic Canada, learners will perform vineyard tasks in a precise and timely manner to ensure production of premium quality grapes.
 Knowledge and skill development will involve a combination of theoretical and practical lessons focused on early- to mid-season vineyard maintenance and operation.
 Students will be prepared to critically assess and implement conventional and organic practices.

-VITI 1205 - Vineyard Harvest & Post Harvest Maintenance
+VITI 1205 - Vineyard Harvest and Post Harvest Maintenance

 This course completes the introduction to unique cool climate viticulture practices in Atlantic Canada.
 Topics discussed will include wildlife management, grape harvest, and vineyard winterization.
 Learners will build on previously acquired knowledge and skills of vineyard maintenance as applied during the final stages of the growing season.
 Continued exploration of viticulture theory and hands-on practice in the teaching vineyard will develop knowledge and skills for grape monitoring, harvest decisions, and post-harvest tasks.
 Upon completion of this course, the learner will be encouraged to reflect on the complete growing cycle.